 In 1937, Lake played in the Class-D Nebraska State League for the Grand Island Red Birds, batting .297 over the course of 111 games with nine home runs.
 During the season Branch Rickey arranged for him to be converted to an infielder.
 “I liked the change from the start,” he said years later.
 “Ever since I’ve been an infielder, mostly a shortstop.
 That’s the job I like best.”7 He jumped two levels and played 1938 in the Class B Three-I League for the Decatur (Illinois) Commodores.
 He hit .279 in 125 games, and homered six times.
 His 112 bases on balls led the league.

-In 1939, Eddie’s younger brother, Lyle Lake, born in 1917, joined him as a professional baseball player.
+In 1939, Eddie’s older brother, Lyle Lake, born in 1915, joined him as a professional baseball player.
 Lyle was a catcher who played two seasons for Spokane in the Class B Western International League.
-He hit .241 in 81 games in 1939, but only .182 in 33 games in 1940, his last year in pro ball.
+He hit .241 in 81 games in 1939, but only .182 in 33 games in 1940, his last year in pro ball due to his being drafted into WWII.

 Eddie Lake was with the Houston Buffaloes in the Texas League, an A-1 circuit, the equivalent of Double-A ball in the early twenty-first century.
 Houston finished first, 8 ½ games ahead of Dallas and San Antonio.
 He acquitted himself well, playing the full season and leading the league in runs scored with 129.
 Though slight of stature, he homered 14 times.
 Again, he showed a patient eye at the plate, for the second year in a row leading his league in walks (153).